 In an outburst threatening to drag the Japanese people "into the fire" the Chinese ambassador demonstrated that he is not suitable to be a diplomat.

-China's Ambassador to Japan Wu Jianghao makes controversial remarks during a roundtable discussion held in Tokyo on May 20. (©Sankei by Tomo Kuwashima)
+Chinese Ambassador to Japan Wu Jianghao makes comments about Taiwan at a roundtable discussion held at the Chinese Embassy in Tokyo on May 20. (©Sankei by Tomo Kuwashima)

 Chinese Ambassador to Japan Wu Jianghao made an appalling attempt to coerce by threatening to use military force against Japan and its people.
 He recently stated that if Japan joined forces with those "seeking to split China," the Japanese people would be "dragged into the fire."